Maintaining a healthy campus this fall

 Vaccine availability

-In partnership with Albertson’s pharmacy, UD will host 12 pop-up vaccine clinics this fall at which COVID-19 and flu vaccines will be available to students, faculty and staff.
+In partnership with Albertson’s pharmacy, UD will host pop-up flu and COVID-19 vaccine clinics this fall for students, faculty and staff.
 Reserve your spot at one of the clinics.
 You must bring a health insurance card with you to receive COVID-19 and/or flu vaccines.
 Learn more about the clinics.

 Additional recommendations